 What are the benefits of using henna?

-Using henna on your hair can also bring lots of benefits, this versatile hair care ingredient can be used to maintain overall hair health.
-Conditioning, repairing damage, and balancing pH levels are just some of the many benefits that henna offers.
+Using henna on your hair can have many benefits: Conditioning, repairing damage, and balancing pH levels are just some of the many benefits that henna offers.

 If you’d like to find out more about using henna, we also have a FREE 22-page good henna guide - click here.